BretFisher/udemy-docker-mastery/install/README.md

 # Docker and Kubernetes Install Options

-The way you get Docker and Kubernetes on your machine has changed drastically over the years.
-Today you have over a dozen ways to run these tools locally and nearly 100 ways to run them on servers, wow!
-In the end, all these tools and distributions just run [OCI compliant](https://opencontainers.org/) containers, from images, like you learned in the first section.
+How you get Docker and Kubernetes on your machine has changed drastically over the years.
+Today you have over a dozen ways to run these tools locally and nearly 100 ways to run them on servers.
+In the end, all these tools and distributions run OCI-compliant containers from OCI-images, as you learned in the [first section](/intro/).

-I'm going to focus on the official ways and the easiest ways to do this for now, and I'll point you to alternate tools and distributions if you want to learn more.
+I'm going to focus on the official and most straightforward ways to do this for now, and I'll point you to alternate tools and distributions if you want to learn more.

+## Docker's current tool list

-After years of Docker Inc. making products and then deprecating them, they've narrowed down the toolset to just a few that you need to worry about:
+After years of Docker Inc. making products and then deprecating them, they've narrowed down the toolset to just a few that you need to think about:

 - Docker Desktop (Windows, macOS, Linux)
 - Docker Engine (Linux)